Mostafa-Khab/utils/README.md

 -----------------------------------

-- [dump] which prints any file in c array with their size
+- [dump] which prints any file in C array with their size